jsh58/Genrich/README.md

 ```
   -c  <file>       Input SAM/BAM file(s) for control sample(s)
-                     (matched with -t files; 'null' if missing)
 ```
-* Alignment files for control samples can be specified.
-As indicated, they should be matched with the experimental files.
+* Alignment files for control samples can be specified, although this is not strictly required.
-* SAM/BAM files for multiple replicates can be specified, comma-separated (or space-separated, in quotes).
+* SAM/BAM files for [multiple replicates](#replicate) can be listed, comma-separated (or space-separated, in quotes) and in the same order as the experimental files.
 Missing control files should be indicated with `null`.
 <br><br>

 ```